abutbul/Azure-Resource-Snoop/README.md

 # Azure Resource Snoop (Mapping and Topology Tool)

-This application is designed to help users gather all resources under their Azure account, map them in a relational manner, and generate dynamic reports.
+This application helps users gather all resources under their Azure account, map them relationally, and generate dynamic reports.
 It provides a comprehensive workflow for generating CSV files, processing resource data, and exporting detailed JSON files for visualization and reporting.

 ## File Descriptions